damonallison/notes/data-science/README.md

 * Provides a SQL-like interface (HiveQL) which operates on databases and file systems which integrate with Hadoop.
 * Abstracts away the underlying Hadoop / Java MapReduce API into a user friendly SQL interface.
+* Hive compiles `HiveQL` statements into MapReduce or Spark jobs, which are submitted for execution.

 ## Anaconda